OleMussmann/Nix-Package-Search/README.md

 # Nix-Package-Search
 Cache the nix package list, query and sort by relevance.

-Searching for installable packages in NixOS is a pain. `nps` to the rescue!
-Find packages at lightning speed and sort the result by relevance, splitting by ...
+Searching for installable packages in NixOS can be painful. `nps` to the rescue!
+Find packages at lightning speed and sort the result by relevance, split by ...

 - exact hits, the package _matching your exact string_
 - direct hits, packages that _start with the search string_